Paperback-iOS/website/contributing.md

 Don't forget to change links.
 For example `/help/faq/#troubleshooting` becomes `/fr/help/faq/#resolution-des-problemes-de-l-application` in French.

+Please do not translate our privacy policy located in `website/src/privacy_policy.md`.

 ### Translation decisions
 > You will find here decisions made for the translation.
 > If you want to change or improve them, please make the modification in all the website.
 It will allow to have a consistent translation.